Flexible Logging¶

 LOG log = log_std_create(mem);

-Note that it is good practice to close a log.
+Note that it is good practise to close a log.
 The log_fp is created with an open FILE, so closing a log_fp does not close the open FILE.